bykimus-prime/bykimus-prime/README.md

 # 👋 Hey there

 <div align="justify">
     I'm Alexander Rodzyanko.
-I am excitedly learning programming through vairious languages, frameworks, and stacks.
+I am excitedly learning programming through various languages, frameworks, and stacks.
 I have a master's degree in Marine and Environmental Affairs and hope to leverage both my programming skills and environmental science background to help solve the issues of the day.
 </div>

 # 🔧 Technologies & Tools